solaeus/dust/README.md

 - [ ] REPL
 - CLI
   - [X] Run source
-  - [X] Compile to chunk and show disassembly
+  - [X] Compile source to a chunk and show disassembly
   - [X] Tokenize using the lexer and show token list
-  - [ ] Format using the formatter and display the output
+  - [ ] Format using a built-in formatter
   - [ ] Compile to and run from intermediate formats
     - [ ] JSON
     - [ ] Postcard